Abdelrahman-El-Gendy/BasicWorkManager/README.md

 * You can find more information about this use case in the guide to background processing.

 * There are many different situations in which you need to run background work, and therefore different solutions for running background work.
 * This blog post about background processing provides a lot of great information about when to use WorkManager.
-Take a look at this diagram from the blog:
+Take a look at this diagram from the blog:<br>
 ![image](https://user-images.githubusercontent.com/73541296/221368673-e0e820fa-1d18-4075-a3db-33396e650405.png)

 # Scheduling Background Tasks
-1- AlarmManager : Schedule work to repeat at specified intervaks.
+1- AlarmManager : Schedule work to repeat at specified intervaks.<br>
-2- Async Task : The API for Async Task comes with a sleep learning curve.
+2- Async Task : The API for Async Task comes with a sleep learning curve.<br>
 3- Job Scheduler : Fixes some of the issues of the AlarmManager in AsyncTask , and adds  new feature.